 \textit{Phenomenology} - Having determined the general form for the DM potentials in Eq. \eqref{eq:partial}, we now investigate under what circumstances they could give an observable signal.
-We first notice that the potentials $V_m^{(')}$ and $V_p$ contribute in distinct ways to the total neutrino potential: $V_m^{(')}$ is a correction to the neutrino masses $m_\nu$, while $V_p$ corrects the free-energy $V_0\equiv \Delta m_\nu^2/2E_\nu$ \cite{2103.16362}, with $\Delta m_\nu^2$ refering to the usual mass-squared splittings $\Delta m^2_{\nu ij}\equiv m_i^2-m_j^2$ \cite{Giunti:1053706,barger2012physics,ParticleDataGroup:2020ssz}.
-Since usually experiments are much more sensitive to the free-energy rather than the absolute mass scales, we will consider only $V_p$ to be of relevance, but the discussion would be analogous for $V_m^{(')}$ \footnote{Given that in general $\Delta m_\nu^2/2E_\nu$ is much smaller than the absolute neutrino mass scale for high neutrino energies, $V_m^{(')}$ will have to be much larger than $V_p$ in order to present similar effects.}.
+We first notice that the potentials $V_m^{(')}$ and $V_p$ contribute in distinct ways to the total neutrino potential: $V_m^{(')}$ is a correction to the neutrino masses $m_\nu$, while $V_p$ corrects the vacuum-energy $V_0\equiv \Delta m_\nu^2/2E_\nu$, with $\Delta m_\nu^2$ refering to the usual mass-squared splittings $\Delta m^2_{\nu ij}\equiv m_i^2-m_j^2$ \cite{Giunti:1053706,barger2012physics,ParticleDataGroup:2020ssz}.
+This can be seen, as shown in Ref. \cite{2103.16362}, by resumming the neutrino propagator in the presence of this background and computing the new dispersion relation of the neutrino: \be p^2-m_\nu^2\to (p-V_p)^2 - m_\nu^2 - m_\nu V_m - V_m'm_\nu, \ee where $m_\nu$ is to be understood as the neutrino mass matrix.
+Since usually experiments are much more sensitive to the vacuum-energy rather than the absolute mass scales, we will consider only $V_p$ to be of relevance, but the discussion would be analogous for $V_m^{(')}$ \footnote{Given that in general $\Delta m_\nu^2/2E_\nu$ is much smaller than the absolute neutrino mass scale for high neutrino energies, $V_m^{(')}$ will have to be much larger than $V_p$ in order to present similar effects.}.
 The impact of $V_p$ to neutrino observables is similar to that of the standard Mikheyev-Smirnov-Wolfenstein potential \cite{Wolfenstein:1977ue,Mikheyev:1985zog,Barger:1980tf}, namely to affect the flavor composition of the incoming neutrino flux, in which the mixing angles and mass splittings are modified as functions $V_p/V_0$.